 And you are showing them that you have all the answers.

-This just makes you more determined and more trust-worthy.
+This just makes you more powerful and more trust-worthy.

 Do you really think that Make Up companies haven’t already created every lipstick shade they could possibly muster in the world?